bid/rotator4crypto/README.md

 ## Usage
 Just open the file rotator4crypto.html in a browser.
 The whole system and the database are inside that file.
-This also means, that you can just copy the file and take it anywhere - it works on tablets and smartphones too!
+It also means, that you can just copy the file and take it anywhere - it works on tablets and smartphones too!

 ## Features
 - Everthing in a single HTML file you can take with you